dinisvictor/rumos_bank_env/README.md

   - write:packages
   - read:packages
-  - delete:packages (optional)
+  - delete:packages

 3. Add the token as a secret

-In the repository:
+B. In the repository:

 4. Go to Settings > Secrets and variables > Actions

 5. Click New repository secret

    - Name: GHCR_PAT
-   - Value: paste the PAT you created
+   - Value: paste the PAT created

 This token will be used in the pipeline step: